Table of contents

 5) Adoption Rate of AI vs Generative AI in Various Industries

 AI and Generative AI adoption rates vary across industries, reflecting their specific needs and innovations.
 In Healthcare, Generative AI leads with 60% adoption, driven by its applications in synthetic data and patient engagement, while AI adoption stands at 40%.
-Finance prefers Generative AI at 70%, which is used for creating predictive models and automated advisory tools, compared to AI’s 30% adoption.
+Finance prefers Generative AI at 70%, used to create predictive models and automated advisory tools, compared with AI’s 30% adoption.
 Retail also favors Generative AI (65%) for personalized content and virtual experiences over AI (35%).

 In Manufacturing, adoption rates are balanced at 50% for AI and Generative AI, highlighting its use in design optimization and production efficiency.
 The Automotive industry shows a similar trend, with Generative AI (55%) slightly ahead of AI (45%) due to its role in vehicle design and simulations.
-Generative AI is gaining traction across various sectors for its advanced capabilities and innovative applications.
+Generative AI services are gaining traction across various sectors for their advanced capabilities and innovative applications.

 Adoption Rate of AI vs Generative AI in Various Industries: